dna-llm/learning-nucleotides/README.md

 ## Authors and contributors
-The original repo was a private branch hosted on Hassan's account which had orginals contributors contributions, so please be aware this repo is not a true representation whos done the work.
+The original repo was a private branch hosted on Hassan's account which had the orginals contributors contributions, so please be aware this repo is not a true representation whos done the work.

 Contributers:
 - Hassan Ahmed Hassan